 It may not be a surprise today, but that marketing tactic took a leap of faith at a time when consumer relationships were based more on face-to-face interactions.

 In our digital world, where customers may be located worldwide, chances are high that physical meetings between businesses and their clients may not ever happen, so reaching the target audience via content marketing makes even more sense.

 Although the world of business has changed tremendously since the first edition of The Furrow, the goal of content marketing remained — to tell stories that people enjoy reading and provide them with the knowledge they could apply in their operations.

 Content marketing isn’t about a quick turnaround or overnight success.
-Much like any human relationship, be it friendship or even a marriage it only works if you keep putting the time and energy into building and nurturing.
+Much like any human relationship, be it a friendship or marriage, it only works if you keep putting time and energy into building and nurturing.
 Then it yields trust, a stronger bond, and financial prosperity.

-For businesses, the ROI on content marketing may not be immediate but over time it can certainly be measured in the terms of
+For businesses, the ROI on content marketing may not be immediate, but over time, it can indeed be measured in the terms of